HarveyBrezinaConniffe/ARC/README.md

 As a human you can pretty quickly identify that the object of this task is to take the input and hollow out the rectangles.
 Given a new input such as this one you could probably predict the correct output:
 ![New Input](https://github.com/HarveyBrezinaConniffe/ARC/blob/master/images/input.png)

 With a little time you could probably write a program to solve this task.
-However, The object of this challenge is to create a system that, given a number of examples( Consisting of input-output pairs, Such as the first image ) can learn what this task is and can then go on to solve any new arbitrary input( The second image ).
+However, The object of this challenge is to create a system that, given a number of examples( Consisting of input-output pairs, Such as the first image ) can learn what this task is and can then go on to solve a new arbitrary input( The second image ).
 This is a much more complex task.
 To learn more about the abstraction and reasoning challenge visit the repository [here](https://github.com/fchollet/ARC).

 ## My first approach